 Swimming pool barrier compliance

-Recent amendments to the Swimming Pools Act 1992 by the NSW Government requires that all councils implement a swimming pool barrier inspection program designed with the aim of ensuring that swimming pools are protected by a child-proof barrier designed to meet Australian Standard requirements.
+Amendments to the Swimming Pools Act 1992 by the NSW Government requires that all councils implement a swimming pool barrier inspection program, designed with the aim of ensuring that swimming pools are protected by a child-proof barrier designed to meet Australian Standard requirements.

 What is a Certificate of Compliance and am I required to obtain one?

 A Certificate of Compliance is a formal certificate issued by Council which states that at the time of inspection, the swimming pool complies with the requirements of Part 1 of the Swimming Pools Act 1992, which includes the requirements for swimming pool fencing.

 A valid Certificate of Compliance or relevant Occupation Certificate must be attached to new residential tenancy agreements to rent property with a swimming pool or spa pool.
 This requirement, however, does not apply to a lot in strata or community schemes with more than two lots.

 A copy of a valid Certificate of Compliance or relevant Occupation Certificate, or a valid Certificate of Non-Compliance, must be attached to the sales contract to sell property with a swimming pool or spa pool.
 This requirement, however, does not apply:

 - to a lot in strata or community schemes with more than two lots